-If you are blogger or small biz entrepreneur your goals could be newsletter subscription, number of new users (users that sign up), number of page views, or number of visitors who fill out contact form.
-Goals are easy to setup, just go to admin tab, than view goals and create new goal.
+If you are a blogger or small biz entrepreneur your goals could be newsletter subscription, number of new users (users that sign up), number of page views, or number of visitors who fill out a contact form.
+Goals are easy to setup, just go to admin tab, then view goals and create a new goal.
 Once you create your goals, you can use funnel option to define steps for achieving the goals.
-E.g. Track all visitors who visited pricing page before they went to contact page.
+E.g., Track all visitors who visited pricing page before they went to contact page.

 In Google Analytics you have four types of goal predefined:

-- Destination – Allows you to track people who end up on a certain page.
-The best usage for this goal is contact form, because contact form has confirmation page that could be tracked.
+- Destination – Allows you to track people who end up on a particular page.
+The best usage of this goal is the contact form because contact form has a confirmation page that could be tracked.

 - Duration tracks all users who spent defined amount of time you set on your website.